 for you alone, O Lord, make me dwell in safety. –Psalm 4:6-8 ESV

-In this passage, David contrasts the two kinds of joy, the inward joy that comes from knowing and trusting God and the outward happiness that comes from life's positive circumstances.
+In this passage, David contrasts the two kinds of feelings, the inward joy that comes from knowing and trusting God and the outward happiness that comes from life’s positive circumstances.
 Both are good and healthy, but the inward joy is lasting and steady whereas the outward happiness is transient and temporary.

 Our hearts ache, but we always have joy.
 We are poor, but we give spiritual riches to others.
 We own nothing, and yet we have everything. –2 Corinthians 6:10 NLT

 Paul is in the middle of a long paragraph talking about how people have treated him and the others preaching Jesus across the Roman Empire.
 They have been struck down and abandoned by men, but never by God.
 They have been ignored and mocked, but God is with them and they have joy and hope.
-They were living in the very worst of circumstances and found joy in their relationship with their Father God.
+They were living in the very worst of circumstances and found peace and happiness in their relationship with their Father God.
 Can you do the same?

 And now my head shall be lifted up